Your todo list:

 P2: Continue climbing the face of the pillar until reaching the top.
 Here you will see the 2nd bolt on the main face of the wall which requires stepping from the pillar onto the face and climbing over a tricky roof.
 Afterwards, the climbing is easy and there is a long crack for gear, then a couple bolts until the next crux where small edges and hidden sidepulls get you to the top.

 and starts on an orange face with several cracks.
 This climb is left of a large gully with lots of trees and plant life.
 You can't miss the first bolt 3 meters off the ground.

-P1: 7 bolts.
+P1: 9 bolts.